 Larry Hittinger and Michael Ward first encountered each other in the chaotic aftermath of the Marathon bombings, when they helped a young, injured boy and carried him to EMTs.

 Miriam Parrucci, a third-grader from Havertown, Pa., has loved bats since she was a year old.
-And she has worried about bats since she read an article in her second-grade class about white-nose syndrome, a disease caused by fungus that is devastating hibernating bats in North America.
+And she has worried about bats since she read an article about a disease caused by fungus that is devastating hibernating bats in North America.